-B. Valve body and valve, (with hose and grip on STP)
+B. Valve body and valve

-Valve body has the valve guide and exhaust valve with valve spring internally unscrew, valve guide to reveal exhaust valve and spring, check exhaust valve and remove any debris which may have embedded itself on the seal face.
+Valve body has the valve guide and exhaust valve with valve spring inside.
+Unscrew valve guide to reveal exhaust valve and spring.
+Check exhaust valve and remove any debris which may have embedded itself on the seal face.
 If you continue to get a leak of gas through the barrel you may have to replace the exhaust valve.